rabbitmq/rabbitmq-website/site/quorum-queues.md

 from `at-least-once` to `at-most-once` or indirectly, for example by changing overflow from `reject-publish` to `drop-head`, any dead-lettered messages that have not yet been confirmed by all target queues will be deleted.

+Messages published to the source quorum queue are persisted on disk regardless of the message delivery mode (transient or persistent).
+However, messages that are dead lettered by the source quorum queue will keep the original message delivery mode.
+This means if dead lettered messages in the target queue should survive a broker restart, the target queue must be durable and the message delivery mode must be set to persistent when publishing messages to the source quorum queue.

 #### Lazy Mode (before RabbitMQ 3.10)

 Quorum queues store their content on disk (per Raft requirements) as well as in memory (up to the [in memory limit configured](#memory-limit)).